foreverphoenix/the-phoenix-flavour/content/skyforge/changelog/_index.md

 weight: 9
 type: docs
 description: >
-  Documentation for updates and additions to the Skyforge Project.
+  Documentation for updates and additions to The Skyforge Project.
 ---

 ## TBD

-Some reshuffling occured:
+I am back, baby!

-- This entire section of the website is now branded as the **Skyforge Project**
+- This entire section of the website is now **The Skyforge Project**
 - The **Core Module** was renamed to **Beginner's Guide**
 - The **Additional Modules** section was renamed to **Modding Resources**
 - The **Recommended Mods** section was renamed to **Mod Recommendations**